ddwalk77/FDIP/README.md

 a weak or non existent relationship between the independent and dependent variables.

 ## Implementing ML Algorithms
+Algorithms were selected based on their usability and performance with categorical and uncorrelated data.
+Random Forest, MLPClassifier (Multi-layer Perceptron classifier), and SGDClassifier (Stochastic Gradient Descent) were implemented to further determine if there were any hidden relationships and attempt to predict INCIDENT CATEGORY, INCIDENT LENGTH, & UNITS CATEGORY using ZIP CODE, BOROUGH NUM, MONTH, Hour of day, & DAY NUM.
+The data was split into an 80:20 train:test split, making the training set 1,872,331 rows and the test set 468,083 rows.
+Initially, a MultiOutputClassifier was implemented on each algorithm since the goal was to predict three labels.
+This information can be viewed in the ML Alg MultiOut.ipynb.
+The accuracy of each algorithm on multi output was very low so each algorithm was evaluated further for single output to examine the possibilities, if any.
+Random Forest was evaluated for a single label first due to its ability to extract feature importance.
+From this information, algorithms were further tailored to the top two target features, ZIP CODE and Hour of day.
+Each algorithm being implemented for each label individually, utilizing the top two target features.
+The same random state of 50 was used in each implementation.
+Accuracy, F1, precision, and recall were collected on the training set and summarized for evaluation.
+Since this is categorical data, certain other metrics are not available.
+The data is skewed for certain categories leading to the selection of the macro average for F1, precision, and recall vs weighted or micro.
+A display of the confusion matrix for each algorithm is available in addition to a classification report within the links provided.
+Details on the hyperparameters used for each algorithm are:
+– Random Forest multi was implemented with a max depth of 6, otherwise defaults were in place.
+Random Forest on a single label was further refined to a max depth of 10 and n estimators of 150.
+Random Forest details can be viewed in RandomForest.ipynb.
+Random Forest multi was revisited with max depth of 20 and n estimators of 200.
+– MLP multi was implemented with default settings.
+MLP on a single label was further refined to activation ’tanh’, solver ’adam’, alpha .05, and early stopping equal to True.
+MLP details can be viewed here: https:// github.com/ddwalk77/FDIP/blob/main/MLPClassifier.ipynb.
+– SGD multi was implemented with early stopping equal to True and loss ’modified huber’, otherwise defaults were in place.
+SGD on a single label was further refined to loss ’log loss’, and early stopping equal to True.
+SGD details can be viewed in SGDClassifier.ipynb.
+The preliminary indication from implementations on the test data as outlined above was that Random Forest was the best performer.
+Because of this, Random Forest with multi-output was revisited with the two target features only and refined hyperparemters as outlined above, with the intention of finding a good fit.
+This is available in RandomForestMulti.ipynb.
+The increase in performance was negligible.
+In summary, as expected from the data analysis and exploration, no further insights were gained and accuracy is low.
+Results are no better than a guess of the top value counts which is demonstrated in RandomForest.ipynb in the confusion matrix predicting UNITS CATEGORY using the top two features.
+The confusion matrix demonstrates that the algorithm is ignoring all categories except the top value count category of one.
+As we revealed in the data analysis section, this accounts for 61.63% of the information.
+This algorithm has an accuracy of 61.64%.
+It is simply matching by default.
+Since we are not able to find a good fit due to the skew of the categories, lack of correlation, and randomness of the data, test data implementation was abandoned, as a good fit could not be found on the training set.
+A summary of the results from all the algorithms implemented is in Results.ipynb

 ## Results and Analysis